davidmalcolm/texi2rst/output/vague-linkage.rst

   .. index:: RTTI

-  C++ requires information about types to be written out in order to implement dynamic_cast, typeid and exception handling.
+  C++ requires information about types to be written out in order to implement :samp:`dynamic_cast`, :samp:`typeid` and exception handling.
-  For polymorphic classes (classes with virtual functions), the type_info object is written out along with the vtable so that dynamic_cast can determine the dynamic type of a class object at run time.
-For all other types, we write out the type_info object when it is used: when applying typeid to an expression, throwing an object, or referring to a type in a catch clause or exception specification.
+  For polymorphic classes (classes with virtual functions), the :samp:`type_info` object is written out along with the vtable so that :samp:`dynamic_cast` can determine the dynamic type of a class object at run time.
+For all other types, we write out the :samp:`type_info` object when it is used: when applying :samp:`typeid` to an expression, throwing an object, or referring to a type in a catch clause or exception specification.

 Template Instantiations